pgsocks/vagrant-generic/README.md

 This is a master Vagrantfile for generalizing multi-machine projects by using host variables in an Ansible inventory to create Vagrant hosts.
 It only works for the libvirt provider currently.
+This is useful for quickly testing Ansible roles and playbooks.

 The idea for this project was inspired by Bert Van Vreckem's [One Vagrantfile to rule them all][1]